Which city is cheaper, Prague or Athens?

 Both Prague and Athens are popular destinations to visit in the spring with plenty of activities.
 Many visitors come to Athens in the spring for the activities around the city and the natural beauty.
 Also, most visitors come to Prague for the activities around the city and the natural beauty during these months.

 In April, Athens is generally much warmer than Prague.
-Temperatures in Athens average around 16°C (60°F), and Prague stays around 10°C (49°F).
+Daily temperatures in Athens average around 16°C (60°F), and Prague fluctuates around 10°C (49°F).

 The sun comes out a lot this time of the year in Athens.
 Athens usually receives more sunshine than Prague during spring.
 Athens gets 226 hours of sunny skies, while Prague receives 145 hours of full sun in the spring.